1. News

 Abu Dhabi day trips are worth visiting for cultural and historical immersion, especially for art and architecture lovers.
 Sheikh Zayed Grand Mosque and Louvre Abu Dhabi offer experiences not available in Dubai.

-124th and 125th floors (“At the Top”) are standard observation decks, while 148th floor (“At the Top SKY”) has exclusive amenities, outdoor terraces and fewer crowds at premium price.
+The 124th and 125th floors (‘At the Top’) are standard observation decks, while the 148th floor (‘At the Top SKY’) and 154th VIP floor offer exclusive amenities, outdoor terraces and fewer tourists for a higher price.

 Mid-range travellers should budget AED 800-1,200 per day ($220-$330 USD) for moderate accommodation, attraction entries and meals.
 Luxury and shopping can add to daily costs.
 Dubai is a place where old meets new.
 From the world’s tallest building to traditional souks, there’s something for every kind of traveller.
 To make the most of your trip, plan ahead, know the best times and balance the iconic with the authentic.